moonbitlang/moonbit-docs/build-system-tutorial.md

 test main ... ok
 ```

-Note that `main/main.mbt:init` is also executed here.
-We will improve the issue with tests and package initialization functions in the future.
+Note that `main/main.mbt:init` is also executed here, and we will improve the issue of testing with package initialization functions in the future.